TomaszKlosinski/coursera-scala/notes/Lecture 1/Lecture 1.1.md

 # Lecture 1.1.
 Programming Paradigms

 Programming paradigm = concept + patterns

-Programming paradigms:
+Main programming paradigms:
-- imperative
+- imperative (most common)
-- functional
+- functional (new and fancy)
-- logic
+- logic (not well-known)

 Object-oriented programming "paradigm" is orthogonal to these three main paradigms.
+It can be used in all three cases.

 Imperative paradigm:
 - modifications of mutable variables